jshaw86/terraform-gke/README.md

 `cd terraform/`

-To Destroy Terraform-managed infrastructure Run: `terraform destroy --force`
+To Destroy Terraform-managed infrastructure Run: `terraform destroy `

 To Verify if all resources were deleted Runn: `terraform state list`.
-There shouldnt be any resources left, you can run `terraform destroy --force` again to force delete remaining resources.
+There shouldnt be any resources left, you can run `terraform destroy` again to force delete remaining resources.

 `cd ..`